Andersen AFB economic impact reaches $197.2 million in 2020

 |0

-This work, Andersen AFB economic impact reaches $197.2 million in 2020, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Andersen AFB economic impact reaches $197.2 million in 2020, by SrA Aubree Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT